Kpaubert/oslo-tech-colledge/next-workshop/step-by-step.md

 ### Task A: Add a title component

-The website currently looks like any other boilerplate NextJS project.
-We would like more or less a blank slate.
-Find the file named `page.tsx` and remove all the markup within the `main` element, and remove the style on the `main` element.
+The website currently looks like any other boilerplate NextJS project, but with the default code removed.
+To start, we want to create a simple component showing the name of what we're going to create.

 Your task is to create a Title component which takes a string parameter (`prop`).
 The value of the parameter can be anything, e.g. `<Your name>'s cookbook`.